slaxman/Nxt2Mint/README.md

     Specifies the account secret phrase and must be specified.
 The secret phrase will not be sent to the NRS server.

   - chain=name
-    Specifies the Nxt2 child chain which will be used to pay the transaction fees.
+    Specifies the Nxt2 child chain for the currency and defaults to IGNIS.
+The currency must have been issued for this chain and the minting transaction fees will be paid with this chain.

   - fee=amount
     Specifies the fee you want to pay for each minting transaction.
 Each minting transaction costs 1 ARDR, so the fee must be large enough to result in at least 1 ARDR using the best available bundler exchange rate.
+The default fee is 1.00 if no fee is specified.

   - currency=code
     Specifies the code for the currency to be minted.